 UBC offers Global Periapproval Services & Late Stage Clinical Research services tailored to rare diseases, including clinical trial implementation and management, patient recruitment, peri and postapproval studies, registries, and value demonstration studies.

-Finding the right sites and subjects is challenging for all studies, but even more so for small patient populations.
-UBC’s site feasibility team utilizes an extensive, proprietary investigator database for site identification, to administer feasibility assessments, and for direct outreach to rare-disease foundations, patient advocacy groups, and treatment centers of excellence.
+Finding the right sites and subjects is a challenge for all studies, but especially for small patient populations.
+UBC’s site feasibility team utilizes an extensive, proprietary investigator database for site identification to administer feasibility assessments and provide direct outreach to rare disease foundations, patient advocacy groups, and treatment centers of excellence.

 Due to sparse or incomplete rare-disease clinical trial data, Sponsors encounter many challenges when trying to assess orphan drug risk and safety.
 Also, these patients often tolerate higher uncertainty because an alternative drug is usually unavailable.
 Our Risk Management & Pharmacovigilance services help pharmaceutical and biotech manufacturers maximize orphan product performance by managing risk before, during, and after launch.